runablehq/website-template/CONTEXT.md

   Avoid literal color utilities (e.g., `text-slate-500`) and `dark:`.

 ## 🎨 Theming & Design Tokens

+- IMPORTANT: The default theme is only a starting point.
+You should re-do the theme to fit the user's request or the task at hand.
+Do not keep the default palette, radii, or shadows if they don't match the project.

+- Theme redo checklist
+  - Define brand palette (primary, accent, background/foreground, muted, destructive)
+  - Adjust radii, spacing, and shadows to the product's feel (e.g., compact vs. roomy)
+  - Verify contrast and accessibility for all states (hover, focus, disabled)
+  - Update examples/blocks to use tokens (no hard-coded colors)

 - Tokens live in `src/styles/themes.css`.
 Themes are applied via `data-theme` on `<html>`.
 - Tailwind color tokens map to CSS variables in `src/index.css` using `@theme inline`.